Postmedia-Archive/timbits/README.md

 The maxAge value will be included in two response headers, the standard Cache-Control header as well as a special Edge-Control header (used by Akamai)

+### Dynamic View Helpers

+New in v0.3.0, view helpers are now loaded automagically from the ./helpers folder upon startup.
+To include new helpers, simply create a [helper_name].coffee or [helper_name].js file in the ./helpers folder and export one or more functions.

+For example, if you create a file called ./helpers/handy.coffee (like we did in examples), timbits will automatically include all the  exported functions from handy.coffee under the helper 'handy'.
+See the 'with-help' view for the plain timbit as an example.

 ## Road Map

 We have a number of items in the pipeline which we believe will provide a lot of power to this platform, such as: